 There are over 200 different species of chameleons worldwide, but only a handful of these are commonly kept as pets.
 Chameleons make unique and beautiful pets, but many require special care and attention in order to be happy and healthy.

 It is highly recommended to find a captive-bred chameleon, as they are depleting in natural populations due to pollution and destruction of habitat.
 They are easily bred, so there is no good reason to take one from its natural habitat.

-We’ve put together this list of the 10 most common varieties of chameleon kept as pets, to help you get familiar with the various types.
+We’ve put together this list of the 10 most common varieties of chameleons kept as pets to help you get familiar with the various types.

 1. Veiled Chameleon

 The veiled chameleon, also known as the Yemen chameleon, is one of the most popular chameleons kept in captivity.
 It gets its name due to the unique cone-shaped protrusion on its head, called a casque.
 This and their bright, vibrant coloring give them a beautiful, striking appearance.
 They are one of the larger species of chameleons, and their calm nature makes them perfect pets for the first-time chameleon owner.